What should I know (and ask) before hiring a financial advisor?

 The table below is a great example of how different types of stock (U.S. large stocks, U.S. small stocks, emerging markets, international, real estate, etc) can widely differ in performance from year to year.

 Follow the S&P 500 (U.S. large companies stock) for example.
 In the late 90s the S&P 500 was on a roll, and then when 2000 hit it became one of the worst performers for the year.
-This chart ends in 2014, but I have a feeling if you saw the last 2 years the S&P 500 would be near the top again.
+Each year is different and you won’t always know what makes it out on top.

 Looking at the changes in this 10 year period of time, I can only imagine how frustrating it must be for new investors.
 How can you consistently pick the right asset classes for greatest return?